-Please consult your current Flinn Scientific Catalog/Reference Manual for general guidelines and specific procedures governing the disposal of laboratory waste.
-Neutralize and dispose of the Vanishing Valentine solution according to Flinn Suggested Disposal Method #10.
+Please consult your current Flinn Scientific Catalog/Reference Manual for general guidelines and specific procedures, and review all federal, state and local regulations that may apply, before proceeding.
+The Vanishing Valentine solution may be neutralized according to Flinn Suggested Disposal Method #10.